Chinese New Year Printables

 There are 3 different word search games to give you both mental exercise and entertainment.
 Each trivia game gets a little harder as you progress, game 1 being the easiest to solve.

-So, gear up for a brain-teasing adventure... it's time to elevate your leisure moments with a perfect blend of challenge and fun!
+So, gear up for something different... it's time to turn your leisure moments into a bit of challenging fun!

 Game 5